Login

 United States

-• Level A: Maximum protection from gases, splashes, and mist.
-This level includes garments, a full-face mask with gloves, a breathing apparatus, and special footwear.
+• Level A hazmat suits provide maximum protection from gases, liquid splashes, and mist.
+Level A suits include garments, a full-face mask with gloves, a breathing apparatus, and special footwear.

-• Level B: Protection from hazardous chemical splashes, excluding vapors.
-This level includes garments, gloves, special footwear, and a full-face mask with breathing apparatus.
+• Level B hazmat suits offer protection from hazardous chemical splashes, excluding vapors.
+Level B protection includes garments, gloves, special footwear, and a full-face mask with breathing apparatus.

-• Level C: Guards against harmful chemicals and includes garments, gloves, boots, and respirator.
-This level protects against specific hazardous materials but is inappropriate in an oxygen-lacking atmosphere or during a chemical emergency.
+• Level C hazmat suits guard against harmful chemicals and includes garments, gloves, boots, and respirator.
+This level is not suitable for an oxygen-lacking atmosphere or a chemical emergency.
+It only protects against specific hazardous materials.

-• Level D: Used only in areas without direct contact with chemicals and includes a pair of coveralls and chemical-resistant footwear.
-This design is unsuitable for a chemical emergency.
+• Level D hazmat suits include coveralls and chemical-resistant footwear.
+Workers wearing this gear do not encounter This design is unsuitable for a chemical emergency.

 Europe